riqto/Iacnic/README.md

      *git clone https://github.com/riqto/Iacnic_AutomatedReceiptGeneration.git*

 2. **Navigate to the Project Directory**
-   - Change to the directory containing your Apps Script files:
+   - Change to the directory containing your Apps Script files.
-     *cd repository/receipt-automation-script*

 3. **Install and Authenticate CLASP**
    - CLASP (Command Line Apps Script Projects) is a tool for managing Google Apps Script projects from the command line.